-CD.
-Transfusion Subcommittee.
+C. Transfusion Subcommittee

-The Transfusion Subcommittee shall consist of the Head-Nurse from Manager for the Operating Room, the Nurse Manager for the Surgical Clinical Head Nurse Clinics, the Chief Blood Bank Technologists Senior Supervising Technologist, the Director of the Transfusion Service/Division Chief of the Blood BlankBank and one (1) Member each from the Departments of Anesthesia/Critical Care, Surgery, OB/GYNObstetrics, Pediatrics/Neonatology, Hematology/Oncology and Emergency Services.
+The Transfusion Subcommittee shall consist of the Nurse Manager for the Operating Room, the Nurse Manager for the Surgical Clinics, the Blood Bank Senior Supervising Technologist, the Director of the Transfusion Service/Division Chief of the Blood Bank and one (1) Member each from the Departments of Anesthesia, Surgery, Obstetrics, Pediatrics/Neonatology, Hematology/Oncology and Emergency Services.

-This Subcommittee shall review transfusion-related issues in the Hospital, including the appropriateness of the use of blood and blood components, incidents of avoided blood component wastage and all transfusion reactions.
+This Subcommittee shall review transfusion-related issues in the Hospital, including the appropriateness of the use of blood and blood components, blood component wastage and all transfusion reactions.
 The findings of such reviews shall be reported to the PIPS Committee and Chiefs of the Clinical Services, when appropriate.
-The Subcommittee shall develop and approve policies and procedures regarding transfusion practices.
-Make and make recommendations based on results;
+The Subcommittee shall develop and approve policies and procedures regarding transfusion practices and make recommendations based on results;

-Submits a written Report-report to PIPS quarterly on a twice-yearly basis.
+Submits a written report to PIPS on a twice-yearly basis.

-ED.
-Trauma Program Operational Process Performance Subcommittee
+D. Trauma Program Operational Process Performance Subcommittee

-The Subcommittee shall be Chairedchaired by the Trauma Medical Director and the Trauma Program manager Manager shall serve as Vice Chair.
-The Subcommittee shall consist of the representatives from the Departments of Emergency Medicine, Anesthesia, Neurosurgery, Orthopedics, Radiology, Physical Medicine, Rehabilitation, Respiratory Therapy, Perioperative Services, Laboratory Medicine, and Pediatrics; the Nursing Directors or Managers of the Surgical ICU, Emergency Department, Surgical Nursing, PACU and Operating Room; Neurosurgical, Emergency Department and Surgical CNS representatives, Risk Management and Quality Management Nursing representatives, Trauma PI Coordinators, Trauma, Orthopedic and Neurosurgical NP representatives, Medical Director of SFFD Emergency Medical Services Division, SPGHZSFG Base Hospital Coordinator, EMSA Medical Director and Trauma Coordinator, San Mateo EMS Clinical Coordinator, and other professionals are invited to participate as needed.
+The Subcommittee shall be chaired by the Trauma Medical Director and the Trauma Program Manager shall serve as Vice Chair.
+The Subcommittee shall consist of the representatives from the Departments of Emergency Medicine, Anesthesia, Neurosurgery, Orthopedics, Radiology, Physical Medicine, Rehabilitation, Respiratory Therapy, Perioperative Services, Laboratory Medicine, and Pediatrics; the Nursing Directors or Managers of the Surgical ICU, Emergency Department, Surgical Nursing, PACU and Operating Room; Neurosurgical, Emergency Department and Surgical CNS representatives, Risk Management and

+Quality Management Nursing representatives, Trauma PI Coordinators, Trauma, Orthopedic and Neurosurgical NP representatives, Medical Director of SFFD Emergency Medical Services Division, ZSFG Base Hospital Coordinator, EMSA Medical Director and Trauma Coordinator, San Mateo EMS Clinical Coordinator, and other professionals are invited to participate as needed.